 You can find pan de muerto all over when spending Day of the Dead in Mexico: at local bakeries and cafés, in the markets, being shoved by the fistful into my own mouth, etc. Each is as unique as the person who baked it and I most definitely have a favorite.

 I tried pan de muerto from a number of places while visiting Mexico and the best I had, by far, was at Malande, a small café in the Condesa neighborhood of Mexico City.
 Go here!

 Day of the Dead in Mexico is not Halloween—we know this.
-But that fact doesn’t keep children from asking for candy in Mexico City.
+But that fact doesn’t stop children from asking for candy around Mexico City.

 Why this happens

 What started out as a tradition of children going out to gather food and sugar skulls (calaveritas) for their family’s Día de los Muertos ofrendas has morphed into something else that’s a lil this and a lil that.